Kazuki-tam/gas-spreadsheet-mail/README.md

 }
 ```

-Deploy your code to the exiting project.
+Deploy your code to the existing project.

 ```shell
 yarn deploy